rgeyer/rs_selfservice/README.md

 * In the interest of database normalization, have only 1 record for "deployment_name" product metadata input
 * Create a "Product Persister" which persists things in the correct order.
 SSH Keys -> Security Groups -> Security Group Rules -> Servers -> Arrays Etc.
 * Add Authorization functionality (admin, read_all, act_all, read_mine, act_mine, etc)
-* Move Cloud Credential Management into the DB and UI and away from the *.ini config files
 * Filter cloud menu based on product ST support?
-* Tests, and continuous integration/deployment
 * Make sure ServerTemplate is done importing before starting servers
 * Make the windows product work by properly passing inputs into the server or deployment.
 * Cleaner handling of failure while provisioning.
 Make sure that successfully provisioned stuff gets persisted so that it can be destroyed.
   * Cleaner handling of failure while destroying, make sure that destruction can be re-run until everything is gone.
 * Add vendor dependency downloads with composer in pre_activate.php for Zend Server
-* Store owners in the DB and provide a UI or CLI way to add new owners easily.
 * Create a meta input for instance type which is filtered/updated based on cloud selection.
 * Instrument *as though* it will consume CF
   * Provisioning action(s) hit a controller with json metadata